dominickp/zombietranslator/README.md

 In Zombify, there were 46 tests with 134 expects.
 Tests can be found in /js/tests/ZombifySpec.js

 In my UnZombify attempt, there were 10 tests with about 2 expects each.
+These tests can be found in /js/tests/UnZombifySpec.js

 ### Individual Rule Function Tests